zjy365/sailos-website/content/blog/(what-is)/what-is-devbox/index.md

 ### 7. One-Click Database and S3 Bucket Creation

-While DevBox focusses on your coding, testing and production process Sealos compliments DevBox to offer easy creation and management of databases and storage.
+While DevBox focuses on your coding, testing, and production process, Sealos complements DevBox to offer easy creation and management of databases and storage.
 Developers can:

 - Create and manage S3-compatible buckets with a single click.
 - Set up and configure popular databases without complex configurations.